 Lake Lefroy Spur Railway

-Description of line of Railway
+Description of line of railway

-Commencing at the 404 mile post, or thereabouts, on the Coolgardie-Esperance railway proceeding in a north easterly direction for 2 miles 66 chains thence in a northerly direction for 8 miles, terminating at a point on the northern bank of the peninsula projecting into Lake Lefroy from the south end having a total length of 10 miles 66 chains as delineated in red on C.C.E.
-Plan No. 61519 deposited pursuant to Section 96 of the Public Works Act 1902.
+Commencing at the 404 mile post, or thereabouts, on the Coolgardie-Esperance Railway proceeding in a north easterly direction for 2 miles 66 chains thence in a northerly direction for 8 miles, terminating at a point on the northern bank of the peninsula projecting into Lake Lefroy from the south end having a total length of 10 miles 66 chains as delineated in red on C.C.E.
+Plan No. 61519 deposited pursuant to section 96 of the Public Works Act 1902.

 Notes

-1. This is a compilation of the Lake Lefroy (Coolgardie-Esperance Wharf) Railway Act 1969 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This is a reprint as at 4 January 2008 of the Lake Lefroy (Coolgardie-Esperance Wharf) Railway Act 1969.
+The following table contains information about that Act and any reprint.

-Table of Acts
+Compilation table